 If hand sanitizers are not available, handwashing with soap and water is the best alternative.
 Liquor is not effective against coronavirus.
-For an alcohol-based hand rub to be effective, it must have an alcohol content of 60% to 95%.
+For an alcohol-based hand rub to be effective, it must have an alcohol content of 60% or more.
 Please note that drinking alcohol cannot cure you of the virus.

 Can I catch coronavirus from my pets?

 One study has shown that cats and ferrets can catch COVID-19 and pass it to one another.
 These pets don’t appear to get very sick or able to pass it to humans, but pet owners should be careful.
 Avoid touching your eyes, nose, mouth and surfaces and wash your hands to prevent infection.

 If you are in Nigeria and experiencing symptoms of COVID-19, you should isolate yourself from others and call the NCDC toll-free line 080097000010 or your local state line to report.

 No. COVID-19 is a virus and antibiotics are not effective in preventing or treating viruses.
 Antibiotics are used only for bacterial infections and misuse of antibiotics can result in antimicrobial resistance.

 There is no science that says sanitation chambers work.
 Currently, there is no evidence that fomites (contaminated objects and materials) are a significant source of infection for COVID-19.
 So these chambers can give a false sense of security and might make people neglect handwashing and other key infection prevention practices #COVID19FAQ